gabrielkassjohnson/chess-and-eigenvectors/README.md

 1. The white pieces have an overall advantage over blacks pieces, due to the first move tempo advantage.
 Thus we can expect the sum of the values of all of white pieces to be slightly higher than the sum of all of black's pieces.

 2. It is natural to expect that any calculation of the relative strengths of the chess pieces will probably not exhibit behavior that conforms to simple fractions of small integers.
 That is, one can expect the results of any such calculation to extend to some number of decimal digits (and perhaps even an arbitrary or infinte number of decimal digits, depending on how the calculation is done).
-This issue has been described well by Larry Kaufman
+This issue has been described well by Larry Kaufman, and elsewhere:
 ```
 an accurate table needs fractions, because it would be quite remarkable if the true values of such different types of pieces were all integer multiples of the pawn.
 The other reason is that the values of the pieces depend somewhat on what other pieces are on the board.
 [5]
 ```